Sai-deepthi-13/pat-a-tap/README.md

-This is a small and fun project in which users can type any key from the keyboard and coloured circles will pop up on the screen with sound effects which is different for each key.
+This is a small project in which users can type any alphabet on the keyboard and animated spheres will appear on the screen with different sounds for each key press.
+	Paper JS (for basic animation)
+	Howler JS (for sound effects)